alexanderwedlund/isp-keyword-analyzer/README.md

 ### Important notes about the AI functionality:

 - **Use with caution**: AI classifications should always be reviewed by a human for accuracy
+- **Be aware of bias**: In the master thesis by Shekany & Wedlund (forthcoming, 2025), the authors chose not to use the tool’s AI‑based classification features because of the risk of introducing bias
 - **Starting point, not final answer**: Consider AI suggestions as a starting point, not a definitive answer
 - **Performance considerations**: AI analysis uses local computation and may be slow on computers without GPU support

-When using "Analyze Current Keyword with AI" or "Analyze All Keywords with AI", the tool will warn you about potential errors and ask for confirmation before proceeding.
+When using "Analyze Current Keyword with AI" or "Analyze All Keywords with AI", the tool will warn you about potential errors (including possible bias) and ask for confirmation before proceeding.

 ## Technical Details